polterguy/hyper-core/README.md

   some-url-encoded-parameter:foo
 query
   some-query-parameter:bar
+headers
+  Content-Type:application/x-www-form-urlencoded

+  /*
+   * All other headers here ...
+   */
 ```

 This allows you to easily reference any parts of the HTTP request, and its decoration, as you see fit.